JosieOnGit/Luniks/Historic Events/List of notable people.md

 Cziskvelén bears a **Plain White Mask**, albeit more worn down than that of Vászi.
 Being a swordsman, he also bears a long two-handed sword, which channels light as a power (As seen in Vászi's *Blade of Cziskvelén* Signature).

 ### Guardian Marten
 Marten, along with a number of others, is a **Junior Guardian** at the Temple of Vestia.
-Alongside Kágos, he studies to become a Temple Guardian in similar fashion to what Vászi currently is, minus the attire, which he strongly opposes.
+Alongside Souvis, he studies to become a Temple Guardian in similar fashion to what Vászi currently is, minus the attire, which he strongly opposes.
 Unlike Vászi, Marten tends to wear formal clothing, usually meant for winter, that doesn't use the *White/Grey* dress code which is otherwise mandatory for Guardians.

 Marten bears **no Mask**, as he is granted one upon completing his apprenticeship.
 Nevertheless, Marten also stated that he *"strongly dislikes the feel of any mask"*, which may become troublesome to his *Guardian Inheritance*.

 Despite the fact he's mostly against the established standards within the Temple of Vestia, he does have a good heart and the right mindset to become a Guardian, as seen in **EXPOSURE // SNOW**.

 #### Past Life
 Marten is the only ghost (as of Dec 2023) to not be assigned a new name upon Rebirth.
 In agreement with Vászi, who guided him through Rebirth, he maintained a set of his memories and pursued his original dream career: Guiding and teaching others.
-At the time of his death, Marten was 28 years old and actively working towards becoming a university teacher in health and community work, amongst studying regular science.
+At the time of his death, Marten was 26 years old and actively working towards becoming a university teacher in health and community work, amongst studying regular science.
 In the end, he fell short to his dreams and was diagnosed with heart cancer, and succumbing to it within a year.
 Because Vászi believed that Marten had a good enough heart with infinite willpower, he offered him to go through Rebirth and guide him to become a Guardian, giving him a second chance at reaching his dreams.

 ### Ghost of Luna
 Appearance wise, the **Ghost of Luna** can be described as an androgynous person, dressing themselves very nonchalantly and regularly, being very vocal about their strong *distaste* in the traditional clothing of the Guardians and various other ghosts, and continuing to wear the same, basic style of clothing they used to wear before their Last Light.